 Not Your Mama’s Green Bean Casserole

-6-8 slices of bacon, cooked crisp and crumbled
+- 6-8 slices bacon cooked crisp and crumbled

-1/2 cup thinly sliced fresh (washed and scrubbed) mushrooms
+- 1/2 cup thinly sliced fresh mushrooms washed and scrubbed (optional)

-- Stir together the soup, cream, soy sauce, spices, beans, cheese, bacon, mushrooms, and 2/3 cup of the onions in a 1 1/2-quart casserole.
+- Stir together the soup, cream, Worcestershire, spices, beans, cheese, bacon, mushrooms, and 2/3 cup of the onions in a 1 1/2-quart casserole.